madhubandru/Text-Classification-on-News-Articles-using-BERT-Framework/README.md

 #### Code Files

 As implemented three different succesful approaches for text classification, we have maintained a single notebook for each approach.
-We have also included approach-4 notebook even though it is unsucessful.
+We have also included approach-4 notebook although the experiment was unsucessful.

 <b>Colab Links</b>
 * Approach-1: https://colab.research.google.com/drive/1n_cOeRdQVS2hQDtZA-hPL7Yt3r4GhY4w#scrollTo=fqfaav6ay9Zf